Summary of the Divorce Process in SF

 4. Regardless of the method used to serve your spouse, on the date of Service, two clocks start: The first, is a 6-month mandatory waiting period.
 No sooner than six months, can the court order your divorce.
 The second clock that starts, is a 30-day review period.
 During these 30 days, the respondent reviews the petition and decides if they want to contest the case.
 If so, a response needs to be filed with the court (to contest the case) within the 30-day period.

-5. At the same time, both parties prepare financial disclosures and exchange a list of assets/debts, income/expense, and documents such as 2 years taxes, 2 pay stubs.
+5. Financial Disclosures: If proceeding by an agreement, both parties prepare financial disclosures and exchange a list of assets/debts, income/expense, and documents such as 2 years taxes, 2 pay stubs.
 These are due approx. 60 days after filing the Petition but are not filed with the court unless the divorce is contested; The Court only gets a 1-page statement, signed under penalty of perjury, that states the “Financial Disclosures” requirement was completed.

 6. After disclosures are exchanged between the parties, the settlement agreement is drafted.
 Once both parties have finalized the terms of the divorce, the agreement is signed by both parties (Respondent’s signature must be notarized).